 - Experience in the field you apply for will be a huge advantage

 Finding a job without speaking German is possible, but it’s difficult and options are limited.
-Answer this question before to start your job search:
+Answer this question before starting your job search:

 Do you have skills that no one else has?
 Skills that will get you hired even without German?